Dr Lindsey Davidson

 Research interests

-Dr Lindsey Arielle Davidson is a lecturer in Jewish Studies in the Department of Religion and Theology, School of Humanities, starting at Bristol in 2018.
+Dr Lindsey Arielle Davidson (formerly Askin) is a lecturer in Jewish Studies in the Department of Religion and Theology, School of Humanities, starting at Bristol in 2018.

-Dr Davidson is an ancient historian and philologist of ancient Judaism.
+Lindsey is an ancient historian and philologist specializing in early Judaism.
 She works mainly on Greco-Roman Judaism, the Dead Sea Scrolls, scribal culture, and the Septuagint.
-She teaches Jewish studies (ancient and modern) and Biblical Hebrew.
-She is interested in the digital humanities and artificial intelligence.
+She uses digital humanities as part of her work, and she has an interest in artificial intelligence ethics.

 - History of Greco-Roman Judaism (331 BCE to 200 CE)